zeynepozeren1/DSA210Project/README.md

 To enrich this dataset, I will be also using **QS World University Rankings by Subject 2025: Computer Science and Information Systems**.

 By combining applicant-level data with institutional quality metrics, this project seeks to identify the key factors that most strongly influence graduate admission outcomes and predict whether a student will be accepted to their target school.
-Moreover I believe that over a sginificant threshold, GPA doesn't have it's assumed impact on the applications as it does under the threshold.
+Moreover I believe that over a siginificant threshold, GPA doesn't have it's assumed impact on the applications as it does under the threshold.
 I am interested in finding the threshold.

 ---